vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

 No cancellation of orders other than by lowering commitment as per [[Liquidity Provisioning mechanics spec](./0044-lp-mechanics.md).

+Any attempt to directly cancel or amend an order generated from the LP shape will be rejected.

-Existing orders that are used as part of the liquidity commitment can be cancelled and amended just like normal orders on the book which are not part of liquidity provisioning.
+Existing persistent orders (limit or pegged) that are used as part of the liquidity commitment can be cancelled and amended just like normal orders on the book which are not part of liquidity provisioning.

 ## Network Parameters: